MajorcaDevs/mdbackup/docs/configuration.md

 #### level

 The compression level.
 Higher values indicates better but slower compressions.
 Values accepted for `gzip` are from 1 to 9.
 Values accepted for `xz` are from 0 to 9 (by default is 6, 7-9 are not recommended).

+#### cpus

+The number of cpus/threads to use when compressing.
+By default, will use only one thread to compress, but this can be changed to any number.
+This value is ignored by some compression algorithms.

+!!!
+Note "Threads and compression algorithms"
+    Currently, `xz` and `zst` supports `cpus` setting, the rest will always use 1 thread.

 ### encrypt